-10. Case Summaries
+8. Case Summaries

-In all cases that were closed during the year, notice of the Judicial Council's decision, with the reason(s) therefore, was given to the complainant and to the subject judge, in accordance with the judge's instructions on notice (please see pages B-25 and B-26 of the O.J.C.
+In all cases that were closed during the year, notice of the Judicial Council's decision, with the reason(s) therefore, was given to the complainant and to the subject judge, in accordance with the judge's instructions on notice (please see page B-26 of the O.J.C.
 Procedures Document, Appendix "B").